Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Discussion

 \section{Discussion}

-As shown in the previous section, the proposed method can obtain collision-free, optimized trajectory and control input on real port geometry.
+As shown in the previous section, the proposed method can obtain collision-free, optimal trajectory and control input on real port geometry.
+Although the previous work of proposed method \citep{Maki2020,Maki2020b} was not able to incorporate complex spatial constraints and not considered the wind disturbance, the preset paper showed the improvement to overcome those limitations.
+We show applications become possible by the improvement later on in this section.
 Our proposed method can directly apply to the arbitrary spatial constraints while similar research mentioned in \cref{related} \citep{Martinsen2020, Bitar2020, Bergman2020} have adopted the two-stage method; discrete the continuous state space to apply graph search which obtains an initial guess.
-The present method can handle the comprehensive ship's dynamics while graph search method can only address purely geometric space or limited way of ship dynamics.
-In addition, the present method varies the ship domain with speed which is natural for navigators' sense, while similar research \citep{Bitar2020, Bergman2020} have only adopted to circular safety region around the ship with a constant radius.
+The present method can handle the comprehensive ship's dynamics as single-stage optimization while graph search method can only address purely geometric space or limited way of ship dynamics.
+In addition, the present method varies the ship domain with speed which is natural for navigators' sense, while similar research \citep{Bitar2020, Bergman2020} have only adopted to circular safety region around the ship with a constant \Erase{radius}region size.

-Obtained trajectory and control can serve as a reference to the tracking control of berthing although the present method can not directly apply to the berthing control because of the computational requirement of the optimization process, which is due to the iteration.
-In the case of optimization of control method which applies finite prediction horizon such as model predictive control could be unstable when the perdition horizon gets longer, however by offering predefined trajectory as a reference those obtained by the present method, which is optimized collision-free trajectory, prediction horizon can be taken shorter.
-Besides, the obtained result can also use to estimate the limit of actuator capability, which could maintain collision-free trajectory on certain wind and port geometry by testing on various wind conditions.
+Obtained trajectory and control can serve as a reference to the tracking control of berthing\Erase{although the present method can not directly apply to the berthing control because of the computational requirement of the optimization process, which is due to the iteration}.
+On the optimization of real-time control method with finite prediction horizon, such as model predictive control\citep{Li2020a}, those method could be unstable when the perdition horizon gets longer.
+However, by offering predefined trajectory as a reference, prediction horizon can be taken shorter.
+Trajectory obtained by the proposed method is suitable for reference because it is time-optimized collision-free trajectory.